theyakka/goro/README.md

 http.ListenAndServe(":8080", router)
 ```

 Pretty standard for most routers in Go.
+But Goro has so much more going for it.
+Rather
+than try to describe it all here, you should check out [The Goro Guide](https://github.com/goposse/goro/wiki).

 # FAQ